marinkres/pluggy/src/content/post/utibat/index.md

 Terminal applications are powerful tools that can simplify many tasks for system engineers and power users.
 They offer a lightweight, efficient way to interact with the system without the overhead of a graphical user interface.
 Plus, building terminal apps can be a great way to improve your command-line skills and learn more about system internals.

 **The Idea Behind UtiBat**:
-The inspiration for UtiBat came from my frequent need to check my laptop’s battery status while working in the terminal.
 I wanted a quick and easy way to see my battery percentage without leaving the command line.

 To build UtiBat, I used **Python** along with a few essential libraries: